Letters from the Fire: Beginnings (2012–2016)

 Carley Coma, of Candiria, released an EP with Letters from the fire.
 He also toured with them in 2012.

 In 2014, Letters from the Fire debut their first commercial EP with a cover of the Beatles' "Eleanor Rigby", which ranked No. 41 on Active Rock Radio as well as a music video for "Zombies in the Sun", which hit No. 31 on the American Mediabase Activerock charts.
 Following national tours with Pop Evil and Trapt, Letters from the Fire and Elliot Weber (former vocalist) decided to part ways because of artistic differences.

 Worth the Pain (2016–2017)

 In May 2016, the band released "Give In to Me", the first single from Worth the Pain, the debut studio album from the group.
 Produced by Kile Odell, Worth the Pain released worldwide on September 9, 2016.
 In December 2016, the ensemble released a lyric video for "Control" and a music video for the title track, "Worth the Pain".

-The band toured with Lacey Sturm in February 2017, and performed throughout the United States alongside Adelitas Way in March 2017.
+The band toured with Lacey Sturm, Palisades, and Stitched Up Heart in February 2017, and performed throughout the United States alongside Adelitas Way in March 2017.
 In May, July and August 2017, the ensemble plans to travel throughout North America to open for Seether with dates accompanying Black Stone Cherry from late May until the middle of June 2017.
 On May 31, 2017, the band published a music video for the song "At War".